CenterForOpenScience/osf-sync/deploy/DeploymentGuide.md

   recommended for Windows operating systems, for best compatibility with precompiled Windows PyQT binaries.
   - On Windows, be sure to select a custom install, and choose the option to add Python (and script folders) to the system PATH automatically.
+  - make sure your python ssl version is no less than 1.0.2.
+You can check your ssl version by 'python -c 'import ssl; print(ssl.OPENSSL_VERSION)''
 - `pip`
   - Should already come with python.
 Make sure it can be run via the command line.
 - `git`